domainsofapp/domainsofapp.github.io/_posts/2016-02-19-favorite-quotations.md

 Tempus edax rerum.
 (Time, devourer of all things.) --Ovid, Metamorphoses, 15, 234-236

 Sic semper tyrannis.
 (Thus always to tyrants.) --Latin Phrase

+The electricity grid works in practice, but not in theory. --Dr. Alexandra von Meier, Adjunct Professor at UC Berkeley